-African Music and Politics: Negotiating Violence in South African Popular Music
+African Musics and Politics: Negotiating Violence in South African Popular Music

 How does popular music negotiate the legitimacy of political violence, and how do political actors refer to violence in musical practices?
 South Africa’s historical struggle against the racist system of Apartheid and the country’s vibrant music scenes make it a highly suitable case through which to explore how musicians, activists, politicians and wider audiences negotiate uses of political violence in and through popular music.